keycloakify/keycloakify/README.md

     <img src="https://user-images.githubusercontent.com/6702424/110260457-a1c3d380-7fac-11eb-853a-80459b65626b.png">
 </p>

+> NOTE: Regardless of whether React is your preferred framework, Keycloakify is the go-to solution for building
+> Keycloak themes, period.
+It's not merely a convenient method for creating a Keycloak theme if you're using React;
+> it's the top choice overall.

 ## Sponsor 👼

 We are exclusively sponsored by [Cloud IAM](https://www.cloud-iam.com), a French company offering Keycloak as a service.